lthoma39/Map-Address/README.md

 Design and implement an app that contains two activities.
 The main activity contains a welcome text (not editable) and two buttons.
 Upon pressing the button labeled “Address”, the app displays a second activity containing a read-only text field and an edit text field.
 The read-only text field prompts the device user to enter a street address in the edit text field.
 When the user is done entering the address, they will press the done or return key in the soft keyboard.

 # Tasks
-[x] Upon pressing the button labeled “Address”, the app displays a second activity.
+- [x] Upon pressing the button labeled “Address”, the app displays a second activity.
+- [x] User should see the app icon